Doubting God while collecting seashells

 I remember happily collecting them as a young child in my bucket.
-They were then carefully rinsed in my sieve of any remaining sand.
+I carefully rinsed them in my sieve of any remaining sand.
 I would hold each one between my small fingers and admire its fine, imperceptible lines and its colour combination.
 I would then haul my treasure back home and promptly forget about my shells as soon as I was reunited with my toys.

 So why did I spend time hunting for the most beautiful ones, the most colourful, the biggest or the smallest?

 My concentrated hunt for smooth, unblemished specimens prevented me from ever stopping long enough to examine the motivation behind my search.
 They are beautiful, yes.
-Nature has thousands of beautiful elements; why do seashells compel me to dedicate time in searching for them while colourful tree leaves are only admired from afar?
+Nature has thousands of beautiful elements; why do seashells compel me to dedicate time in searching for them while I only admired colourful tree leaves from afar?
 Am I trying to save those I can from the humiliation that befalls them?
 I have seen them subjected to unheard-of insults: turned into ashtrays, curtains and loopy necklaces.
 Lampshades as well.
 Oh, the Horror!

-Hunting for perfect seashells made me wonder about God’s grace and mercy and helped eliminate any doubts I had about Him.
+Hunting for perfect seashells made me wonder about God’s grace and helped eliminate my doubts about His mercy.

 This seaside ritual continued without reflection until recently.
 My last trip to the seaside provided another opportunity to hunt for treasures.
-I started to wonder if it was simply a manifestation of my passion for natural beauty or was it a chance to capture the essence of the deep seas in my hand; a token of the seemingly infinite ocean?
+I wondered if it was simply a manifestation of my passion for natural beauty or was it a chance to capture the essence of the deep seas in my hand; a token of the seemingly infinite ocean?

-My search for answers was interrupted when I realized that I had grown more selective, far less accepting of most seashells.
+I interrupted my search for answers when I realized I had grown more selective, far less accepting of most seashells.
 I started tossing back any seashell that had a dent or a hole.

 Does God only accept perfect human beings as I do with seashells?

-Astonishingly, the day’s hunt resulted in a far greater treasure than I had anticipated.
+Astonishingly, the day’s hunt resulted in a far greater treasure than I had expected.